AGA Professional Results 2014

 Pro Qualification Tournament

-The tournament director shall be the arbiter for this event.
-Questions about rules and disputes shall be brought to the tournament directors attention immediately.
+The tournament director shall be the arbiter for this event and whose decision is final.
+Questions about rules and disputes shall be brought to the tournament director's attention immediately.

 All players and alternates must meet the following requirements: